-The Company has authorized 2,000 shares of \$0.0001 par value (stated value \$1,000) Series C-1 Convertible Redeemable Preferred Stock of which 225 and 200 were issued and outstanding as of September 30, 2022 and December 31, 2021, respectively.
+The Company has authorized 2,000 shares of \$0.0001 par value (stated value \$1,000) Series C-1 Convertible Redeemable Preferred Stock of which 225 are issued and outstanding as of March 31, 2023 and December 31, 2022.
 These shares have no voting rights, dividends on these shares shall accrue at the rate of 10% of the stated value per share and liquidation rights are equal to the stated value per share.
 These shares are convertible into the Company's Common Stock based on the stated value at a conversion price equal to 90% of the average closing price of the Common Stock on the 10 Trading Days immediately prior to the Conversion Date but in any event no less than the par value of the Common Stock.
 The Series C-1 Preferred Stock was not convertible prior to the first anniversary of its original issuance except with the consent of the holders of a majority of the then outstanding shares, if any, of the Series A-1 Preferred Stock.
 No conversion can be made to the extent the holder's beneficial interest (as defined pursuant to the terms of the Series C-1 Preferred Stock) in the common stock of InnovaQor would exceed 4.99%.
-These shares are redeemable at the option of the Soft of the option of the holder, into a variable number of common shares based solely on a fixed dollar amount (stated value) known at issuance of the shares, they have been recorded as a long-term liability at the date of issuance in accordance with ASC 480, Distinguishing Liabilities from Equity.
+These shares are redeemable at the option of the Company at their stated value plus declared and unpaid dividends.
+Because these shares are convertible, at the option of the holder, into a variable number of common shares based solely on a fixed dollar amount (stated value) known at issuance of the shares they have been recorded as a long-term liability at the date of issuance in accordance with ASC 480, Distinguishing Liabilities from Equity.

-Note 10 - Revenues
+Note 10 - Revenue

-The Company had net revenues for the three and nine months ended September 30, 2022 and 2021 as follows:
+The Company had net revenue for the three months ended March 31, 2023 and 2022 as follows: